sequenceiq/slider/src/site/md/building.md

     mvn clean package -Passemble -DskipTests -Dhadoop.profile=2.0

-This creates an accumulo tarball in
+This creates an accumulo tar.gz file in `assemble/target/`.
+Unzip then untar this, to create a .tar file and an expanded directory

     accumulo/assemble/target/accumulo-1.6.0-SNAPSHOT-bin.tar.gz